Razieleron/PierresSweetAndSavoryTreats/README.md

 * CSS
 * Visual Studio
 * .Net Framework
-* Razor Framework
+* Razor Markup
 * SQL

 ## Setup Instructions

 1. Clone this repository.
-2. Open your terminal (e.g., Terminal or GitBash) and navigate to this project's production directory called "HairSalon.Solution/HairSalon".
+2. Open your terminal (e.g., Terminal or GitBash) and navigate to this project's production directory called "PierresTreats.Solution/PierresTreats".
-3. Create a file in /HairSalon called appsettings.json.
+3. Create a file in /PierresTreats called appsettings.json.
 In this file, place the following text:

 {
   "ConnectionStrings": {